 CDC's Important Update on RESPECT Trainings

 Attention New CDC Grantees: CDC's Division of HIV/AIDS Prevention (DHAP) no longer offers face to face training or capacity building assistance for the RESPECT program.
 As an alternative, health professionals and individuals interested in implementing the RESPECT program are encouraged to register for CDC's e-Learning modules for RESPECT.
-See below to learn more.
+See the section below "Become a RESPECT facilitator online" to learn more.

 Become a RESPECT facilitator online!

 CDC's RESPECT e-Learning course is great for both new and experienced RESPECT facilitators.
 The course has four modules and takes approximately 2 hrs and 40 minutes to complete:

 - Module 1: Purpose and Goals of RESPECT and Theories and Principles of RESPECT